Getting started with Playbooks policies

 Depending on the Absolute product licenses associated with your account, the Playbooks policy may not be available.

 The Playbooks policy allows you to remotely recover a Windows device when a fatal system error prevents it from booting into Windows.
-The Playbooks feature is able to recover the device because its playbooks run at the firmware level, before the operating system loads.
+The Playbooks feature (also known as Absolute Rehydrate) is able to recover the device because its playbooks run at the firmware level, before the operating system loads.
 This allows you to make changes to the operating system that might otherwise be prevented when the operating system is non-functional.
 Note that even if a device's operating system is functioning normally, you can run a playbook to repair or recover a device.

 To learn more about the benefits, use cases, and capabilities of Playbooks, review the Absolute Rehydrate data sheet.